Digital subchannel: United States

 The ATSC digital television standard used in the United States supports multiple program streams over-the-air, allowing television stations to transmit one or more subchannels over a single digital signal.
 A virtual channel numbering scheme distinguishes broadcast subchannels by appending the television channel number with a period digit (".xx").
 Simultaneously, the suffix indicates that a television station offers additional programming streams.
 By convention, the suffix position ".1" is normally used to refer to the station's main digital channel and the ".0" position is reserved for analog channels.
 For example, most of the owned-and-operated stations/affiliates of Trinity Broadcasting Network transmit five streams in the following format:

-The most of any large broadcaster in the United States, Ion Television stations transmit nine channels (in standard definition) and the Katz Broadcasting subchannel services Court TV, Ion Mystery, Bounce TV, Laff, Grit, TrueReal, Defy TV, and Scripps News.
+The most of any large broadcaster in the United States, Ion Television stations transmit eight channels (in standard definition) and the Scripps Networks subchannel services Court TV, Ion Mystery, Bounce TV, Laff, Grit, Defy TV, and Scripps News.
 More programming streams can be fit into a single channel space at the cost of broadcast quality.
 Among smaller stations, KAXT-CD in San Francisco is believed to have the most feeds of any individual over-the-air broadcaster, offering twelve video and several audio feeds (all transmitted in standard definition).
 WANN-CD in Atlanta, Georgia, with ten video and ten audio feeds, comes at a close second.
 Several cable-to-air broadcasters, such as those in Willmar, Minnesota and Cortez, Colorado, have multiplexed more than five separate cable television channels into subchannels of one signal.

 Operating in a sector traditionally lacking subchannels, digital cable television provider Music Choice packages its nearly 50 music channels (including Music Choice Play) as digital subchannels of one channel.
 This is possible as the only information sent over each channel are audio feeds and a still slide which rotates every 20 seconds, displaying an advertisement and information about the current playing song on the individual channel.
 The audio feed and rotating stills occupy significantly less bandwidth than video feeds, leaving space for more multiplexed content.

 A broadcaster saves significant costs in power and bandwidth through multiplexing in comparison to the cost of operating additional analog television stations to accommodate the extra programming.
 In practice, operating extra stations is impossible due to the required channel and distance separations combined with the available number of channels.

 Most ATSC tuners will automatically add a new digital subchannel to their internal channel map, once it is tuned to the station carrying the new channel.
 However, some of these will not delete the channel if the station removes it.

 Mobile DTV is also carried on ATSC stations, but as a separate service, according to the ATSC-M/H standard.

 The Federal Communications Commission (FCC) considers all subchannels carried by a single station to have the same call letters for legal identification purposes.
 However, within the broadcast sales industry, to differentiate subchannels, the initial letter of a call sign changes per subchannel.